MartinoFabbro/citadel/content/Foundation.md

 2. **Advanced Diplomacy and Espionage**: Our game allows players to forge alliances, engage in diplomatic negotiations, and conduct covert operations against rivals.
     Players will engage in the exploration of uncharted and hostile territories ([[Movement, Travel, Exploration and Migrations]]), relying on their ship's radar systems to navigate and either evade or engage enemies for survival.

-3. **Complex Economic System**: The game's core is a dynamic economy shaped by player decisions, with supply and demand affecting market conditions and resources.
+3. **Complex Economic System** ([[Industry]]): The game's core is a dynamic economy shaped by player decisions, with supply and demand affecting market conditions and resources.
 Strong alliances with resilient supply chains will thrive, while others will struggle to support their industry and military.

-4. **Technology [[Research]] and Development**: Players will invest in technology, unlocking new ships capabilities, and modules as they progress through an unlimited industry progression system.
+4. **Technology [[Blueprints]] and Development**: Players will invest in technology, unlocking new ships and modules capabilities as they progress through an unlimited industry progression system.

 5. **Player Roles and Specializations**: From miners and builders to commanders and spies, players can choose specialized career paths that offer unique gameplay experiences and opportunities for advancement.